2023 Bulgarian parliamentary election: Background

-The National Assembly following the 2022 parliamentary election, which remained fragmented following the third snap election since 2021, was unable to form a governing coalition.
-Bulgarian Rise and Revival, which hold a combined 39 seats, are considered Eurosceptic and sympathetic to Russia, similarly to the Bulgarian Socialist Party (BSP) with 25 seats.
-GERB and the Movement for Rights and Freedoms do not have a majority, holding only 103 of the 121 seats needed.
-Although generally pro-EU, the remaining parties and alliances with seats have opposed Boyko Borisov's past government and have reportedly refused any possibility of a coalition with GERB due to disagreements over corruption.
+The National Assembly remained fragmented following the 2022 election, the third snap election since 2021, and no party was able to form a governing coalition.
+GERB and the Movement for Rights and Freedoms (DPS) did not have a majority, holding only 103 of the 121 seats needed.
+Bulgarian Rise (BV) and Revival, which held a combined 39 seats, are considered Eurosceptic and sympathetic to Russia, similarly to the Bulgarian Socialist Party (BSP) with 25 seats.
+Although generally pro-EU, the remaining parties and alliances with seats opposed Boyko Borisov's past government and refused any possibility of a coalition with GERB due to disagreements over corruption.

-On 18 October, Borisov announced that his attempts to broker a coalition government prior to the first sitting of the new Assembly were unsuccessful.
+On 18 October Borisov announced that his attempts to broker a coalition government prior to the first sitting of the new Assembly were unsuccessful.
 The following day, the Assembly failed to elect a speaker during its first meeting, the first time this ever occurred.
-After multiple failed attempts, the Assembly elected its oldest member, the GERB MP Vezhdi Rashidov, as speaker on 21 October, after he was nominated by Korneliya Ninova, the leader of BSP, as a consensus candidate,.
+After multiple failed attempts, the Assembly elected its oldest member, the GERB MP Vezhdi Rashidov, as speaker on 21 October, after he was nominated by Korneliya Ninova, the leader of BSP, as a consensus candidate.
 The gridlock to form a new government persisted throughout October and November 2022 and before a first or second mandate was given, President Rumen Radev stated that he would delay handing over the third mandate for government formation until after the New Year so as to delay elections until March 2023 and avoid the most difficult winter period.

 On 2 December, Radev stated that he would hand the government mandate to the election's winner GERB the following Monday.
 On 5 December, Radev granted the first mandate to GERB's nominee, Nikolay Gabrovski.
 One week later, on 12 December, Gabrovski proposed a new government.
-His prime ministership was rejected by Parliament (113 "for", 125 "against", 2 absent) two days later on 14 December, with only MPs from the DPS and BV voting in favour alongside GERB.
-Radev later gave the mandate to Ninova, although she rejected to form a government in a deadlocked parliament.
-Observers already pointed at an unprecedented fourth snap election to be held in 2023, as no new government could be formed.
+His prime ministership was rejected by Parliament (113 for, 125 against, 2 absent) two days later on 14 December, with MPs from the DPS and BV voting in favour alongside GERB.
+On 3 January, Radev gave the second mandate to PP's candidate, Nikolai Denkov, but his prime ministership was also rejected by Parliament (63 for, 84 against, 30 abstain, 63 absent).
+Radev gave the third mandate to Ninova, who was unable to form a government in a deadlocked parliament.
+As none of the three mandates produced a government, a new election was scheduled.

 Electoral system

-The 240 members of the National Assembly are elected by open list proportional representation from 31 multi-member constituencies ranging in size from 4 to 16 seats.
+The 240 members of the National Assembly are elected by open list, proportional representation from 31 multi-member constituencies ranging in size from 4 to 19 seats.
 The electoral threshold is 4% for parties, with seats allocated according to the largest remainder method using a Hare quota.
 Radev dissolved the National Assembly on 3 February to schedule the election for 2 April 2023.

 Parties

 Parliamentary parties

-The table below lists the political party groups represented in the 48th National Assembly.
+The table below lists the political party groups that were represented in the 48th National Assembly prior to the election.